A Brief History

 On December 7, 1941, the Imperial Japanese Navy conducted a devastating surprise attack on the Pearl Harbor Naval Base and the Hickam Field Airbase on the island of Oahu, Hawaii.

 American Naval and Army forces were caught by surprise that fateful sunny Sunday morning and paid a terrible price for their lack of vigilance.
 All the American battleships were either sunk or disabled.
-Of the 390 warplanes, 188 were destroyed and 159 damaged.
+Of the 390 American warplanes, 188 were destroyed and 159 damaged.
 Over 2,400 Americans died.
 The Japanese were met with some token anti-aircraft fire and air-to-air interception, but the results were scant.
 One U.S. destroyer managed to sink a Japanese midget submarine, but even that feat was not believed until proof was finally found decades later.
-Further Japanese losses included another 4 midget subs, 29 airplanes and 64 men.
+Further Japanese losses included another 4 midget subs, 29 airplanes and 64 men lost.

 So, would Hitler still have declared war on the U.S. four days after the attack on Pearl Harbor had the Japanese been averted by detection?
 Perhaps the American entry into the war would have been delayed long enough for the Germans to be able to concentrate their forces against Russia, possibly changing the outcome of the war.
+War in the Pacific seems to have been inevitable, so exactly when and where the fighting would have started had things gone differently at Pearl Harbor is hard to say.

 As it was, though the attack was initially seemed successful, the Japanese failed to sink the all-important American aircraft carriers, to permanently put the battleships out of commission (all but the Arizona were re-floated), to destroy U.S. fuel and dry-dock ship repair facilities and lastly to cow the U.S. into an immediate negotiated peace.